mahdiyejamali/contract-manager-api/Readme.md

 # EasyNotes Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API using Node.js, Express and MongoDB.

 ## Steps to Setup